zyedidia/eget/man/eget.md

   `-f, --file=`

-:    Extract the file with the given filename.
+:    Extract the file that matches the given glob.
 You may want use this option to extract non-binary files.
 Example: **`eget -f LICENSE zyedidia/micro`**.

+  `--all`

+:    Extract all candidate files.

   `-q, --quiet`